 Job market in Busan

-With Busan being a port city, it makes sense that the city's economy is heavily driven by the port sector.
-Aside from shipping and logistics, expats can also find employment in the information and communication sector, finance, information technology and education.
+The job market in Busan is heavily driven by the port sector, given the city’s status as a major maritime hub.
+Aside from shipping and logistics, expats can also find employment in information technology, finance, fintech, and education.
 Busan also hosts several international and multinational companies like Renault and Samsung.

 Like in most of South Korea, most jobs available to English-speaking foreigners tend to be focused on teaching English.
 Expats who want to work in other industries besides education must have a high level of education or be experienced in a highly specialised field.